upbound/docs/content/xp-arch-framework/building-apis/building-apis-configurations.md

 ## When to create a control plane configuration

-As a best practice, **always!** Configurations are the packaging format of choice for delivering **all APIs** to a control plane--even if that's only a single API.
+**Always!** As a best practice, configurations are the packaging format of choice for delivering **all APIs** to a control plane--even if that's only a single API.
 You should always use configurations to distribute and install new APIs on a Crossplane instance.

 ## Configuration layout in git